The BioMimetic Systems Engineering (BMSE) Laboratory

 Alumni

-Mr. Mitchell Johnson (2020-2021) - Principal Supervisor - Medical image analysis of intracranial aneurysms.
+Mr. Mitchell Johnson (MPhil, 2020-2021) - Principal Supervisor - Medical image analysis of intracranial aneurysms.
+Currently a frontend engineer at Canva

 Dr. Rena Cruz (PhD 2017-2021) - Co Supervisor - Advanced 3D biofabrication appraoches for the treatment of microtia.
 Principally supervised by Prof Maria Woodruf (QUT).